 Eloping is 100% legal in Arizona!
 You do not need to be in a church or courthouse in order for your ceremony to be recognized by the law.
 There are a few requirements in order to have your marriage recognized by the state (listed below).

 Do I Need a Witness to Elope in Arizona?

 If you want to have a private, just the two of you, ceremony we absolutely can do that!
-I am an ordained so I legally can sign your marriage license as your Officiant and is recognized by the law in Arizona.
+I am a ordained so I legally can sign your marriage license as your Officiant recognized by the law in Arizona.
 After you two have your private ceremony we can find witnesses nearby and perform a simple 30 second ceremony that follows the legal requirements for your witnesses to sign your marriage license.

 Can I Have a Family Member or Friend Officiate My Elopement?

 If you prefer to have your close friend or family member officiate your elopement you absolutely can!
 It is so much fun and can make your elopement day memories more special to have them officiate your ceremony.